objectiv/objectiv.io/docs/docs/the-project/FAQ.md

 Objectiv Bach, our modeling library, features an SQL abstraction layer that enables you to use Pandas-like operations on your full data set, combining the modeling power of Pandas with the versatility of SQL

 ### Which Pandas-like operations can I use to build SQL models?
-Objectiv Bach has support for an initial set of Pandas-like operations.
-For all supported operations, check the reference in the [Modeling](/modeling) section.
+For all supported pandas operations, check the reference in the [Modeling](/modeling) section.

 ### Can I run these models in production?
 Yes.
 You can use for example [DBT](https://www.getdbt.com/) to run these in production.
 We plan to offer seamless integration for [DBT](https://www.getdbt.com/) in the future.

+### Does Objectiv include any data visualisation/dashboards for BI purposes?
+Objectiv does not include its own data visualisation tools as we believe there are many excellent solutions out there already that serve this purpose.
+We have instead focused our efforts on enabling you to easily feed your Objectiv data into your BI tool of choice.
 - - -
 ##### DATA PRIVACY & LEGAL
 ### Does Objectiv’s tracker collect personally identifiable information?
 (PII)